jellyfish-lsef/swm-bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: UI Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the GUI
 title: "[BUG]"
 labels: bug
 assignees: ''

 ---

+**This bug tracker is to report issues with the SWM GUI, NOT issues with injection.
+If you agree to this, please remove this line**

 **Describe the bug**
 A clear and concise description of what the bug is.